2001 Show

 2009 Show

 Well, after a while you begin to run out of superlatives.
 It was a great day and it's become a cliche to say that it had record crowds, estimated between 10,000 and 20,000 people.
 Show Day turned out to be gloriously sunny and the crowds came from near, far and beyond.
 New for this year was local radio station Penistone FM doing live link-ups with the studio.
-Camel-racing made a return appearance but the crowd was too deep for me to see anything.
-Dismal Dearne were low profile this year, without a road show.
+Camel-racing made a return appearance but the crowd was too deep to see anything.
+Dismal Dearne were low profile this year and without their road show.

-The Red Arrows aerobatic team were supposed to do a fly-over but they did not arrive until the Show had finished and everyone had gone home at 5.45pm.
-My thanks to Haydn Nichols for sending me the Red Arrows picture.
+The Red Arrows aerobatic team were supposed to do a fly-over but did not turn up until 5.45pm, after the Show had finished and everyone had gone home.
+The map shown above was from this year.